Governorship of Ron DeSantis: Capital punishment

 As governor, DeSantis has overseen the executions of multiple inmates, all of them convicted murderers.
 In 2022, DeSantis criticized the life sentence jurors imposed on the Parkland high school shooter, as opposed to the death penalty.
 In that case, nine jurors supported a death sentence, but three blocked it.
 In April 2023, DeSantis signed a law (Senate Bill 450) that allows juries to impose a death sentence if at least eight of the 12 jurors agree.

 In May 2023, DeSantis signed a law allowing those convicted of raping a child under 12 years old to receive the death penalty, defying and setting up a "challenge" to the Supreme Court decision Kennedy v.
 Louisiana.

-On July 15 2025, Florida saw its 8th execution in 2025 and tied with the previous record reached in 1984 and in 2014.
-On July 31 2025, Florida saw the 9th person executed in 2025 and the execution broke Florida's record of most executions in a year.
-On August 28 2025, Florida saw its 11th person executed in 2025.
+On July 15, 2025, Florida saw its eighth execution in 2025 and tied with the previous record reached in 1984 and in 2014.
+On July 31, 2025, Edward Zakrzewski became the ninth person executed in 2025 and the execution broke Florida's record of most executions in a year.
+By the end of 2025, a total of 19 executions were carried out, setting the highest record number of executions in Florida in a single year.